naftalmambo/testimonials-grid-section/README.md

 ### What I learned from this work

-This project was a major milestone in my jour ney toward mastering responsive layouts and web accessibility.
+This project was a major milestone in my journey toward mastering responsive layouts and web accessibility.
 Here are the key technical concepts I mastered:

+- **CSS-Grid**
+- **Responsiveness**

 ### Continued development

 In future work, I intend to focus on:

 - **Clean code:** In this project, I wrote separate styles for each card to make sure I didn't make any mistakes.
 I know that I can group similar styles (like padding and rounded corners) to make my code shorter, but I wasn't comfortable doing it yet.
-I am learning how to do this now and will try to use grouping in my future projects to make my code more "DRY" (Don't Repeat Yourself).
+I am learning how to do this now and will try to use grouping in my future projects to make my code simple and easy to read.

 - **Responsiveness:** I believe I've tried my best to make this project as responsive as possible through use of mobile-first approach, while also open to improvements.